hykim-soulis/forkify-course/README.md

 3. User can update the number of servings then all ingredients are also updated according to current number of servings.
 4. Bookmarking function displays the list of all bookmarked recipes and user can easily check, add and delete bookmarked items.
 5. User can upload their own recipes.
-6. User's bookmarks and their own recipe are preserved to local storage.
+6. User's bookmarks and their own recipes are preserved to local storage.

 ### What I've learned